usnistgov/fipy/docs/source/SOLVERS.rst

 example::

     $ python -c "from fipy.solvers.scipy import DefaultSolver; \
-    >   print DefaultSolver" --no-pysparse
+    >   print DefaultSolver" --trilinos
     <class 'fipy.solvers.scipy.linearLUSolver.LinearLUSolver'>

 uses a SciPy_ solver regardless of the command line argument.

+.. note:: :term:`FiPy` has not been designed to mix different solver suites during a given problem run

-In the absence of :ref:`FlagsAndEnvironmentVariables`, :term:`FiPy`'s order of precedence when choosing the solver suite for generic solvers is PySparse_ followed by PETSc_, Trilinos_, SciPy_, and pyamgx_.
+In the absence of :ref:`FlagsAndEnvironmentVariables`, :term:`FiPy`'s order of precedence when choosing the solver suite for generic solvers is PETSc_ followed by Trilinos_, SciPy_, and pyamgx_.

 .. .. raw:: latex